maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 memory, and the more memory you have mapped, the longer it can take.
 If we were able to avoid that we can speed things up.
 This is exactly what vfork does.

-When using vfork the child process shares the same memory space as the parent.
-The child process thread is sharing the same stack memory as the parent calling thread.
+When using `vfork` the child process shares the same memory space as the parent.
+The child process thread is sharing the exact same stack memory as the parent calling thread (writes in the child appear in the parent).
 Having two different threads (or in this case processes) use the same stack at the same time simultaneously, doesn't work.
 So the calling thread in the parent process is suspended until the child calls `exec` or `_exit`.

 ```ascii-art
 +---------+               +---------+         +-------+